|

 placed elsewhere.
 On the Friday before the bombing several persons at

-workers) "working" in a reserved area of the underground parking
+maintenance or utility workers) "working" in a reserved area of

 Oklahoma City Bombing Cover-up: